KVCC-Java/CIS209-course-info/course-setup.md

 1. If you don't already have an account, sign up for one here: [https://github.com/join][join].

-2. Next you need to join the GitHub Organization that we've created for the course: [KVCC-CIS229][CIS229]
+2. Next you need to join the GitHub Organization that we've created for the course: [KVCC-CIS229][CIS229] Give the instructor your account name so he can invite you to the organization.

-3. If for any reason you can't join the organization, contact the instructor, kchappelow@kvcc.edu and let him know.
+3. You should receive an invitation to join the organization.
+If for any reason you can't join the organization, contact the instructor, kchappelow@kvcc.edu and let him know.

 4. You should now be a part of the KVCC-CIS229 organization and should have access.